 The University is committed to maintaining a working and learning environment that is free from harassment or bullying and to uphold our values and associated behaviours.
-Harassment and Bullying adversely affects working and social conditions for staff and students and is unacceptable Harassment or Bullying (e.g. sexual violence, anti-Semitism etc) will be treated very seriously and may be grounds for disciplinary action including dismissal.
+Harassment and bullying adversely affects working and social conditions for staff and students and is unacceptable.
+Harassment or bullying (e.g. sexual violence or harassment, anti-Semitism etc) will be treated very seriously and may be grounds for disciplinary action including dismissal.

-It is important to highlight that by treating dignity at work as a serious issue the following benefits are likely: higher morale and improved performance, reduced absence levels (particularly stress related), reduced turnover and better staff retention rates, improved service delivery and better industrial relations.
+It is important to highlight that by treating bullying and harassment at work as a serious issue the following benefits are likely: higher morale and improved performance, reduced absence levels (particularly stress related), reduced turnover and better staff retention rates, improved service delivery and better industrial relations.